 - Anyone with symptoms of COVID-19 or who has been exposed to COVID-19 should contact their doctor and ask to be tested.

 - You can also be tested at a community testing site.
 Testing at community sites will be provided at no cost.
-Some locations may require a doctor's note or appointment to receive a test.

 - Questions about whether or not you should get tested?
 Contact your doctor or complete an online health screening assessment, and a licensed health practitioner will contact you.

 While awaiting COVID-19 test results, you should follow recommendations to self-isolate and self-monitor in order to protect yourself and your community from COVID-19.